Division of Research

 HRPP and the IRB

-Visit the IRB page to learn more about the IRB board and view IRB meeting dates and deadlines.
+Visit the following pages to learn more about the IRB board, IRB meeting dates and deadlines, other review boards at Brown, and the greater Research Integrity team.

 The Institutional Review Board (IRB) at Brown is an independent committee of scientists, nonscientists and members unaffiliated with Brown and appointed by the Vice President for Research.
 The IRB was established to protect the rights and welfare of human subjects recruited to participate in biomedical or social/behavioral research conducted by Brown researchers.